Lee County, Alabama: History

+19th century

 Lee County was established by the State Legislature on December 5, 1866, comprising parts of Macon, Tallapoosa, Chambers, and Russell counties.
 In an election to determine the county seat, Opelika was chosen over Auburn and Salem.

+20th century

 In 1923, Phenix City, located in the southeastern corner of Lee County, merged with the town of Girard, located in the northeastern corner of Russell County.
 To prevent the new town of Phenix City from straddling the Lee-Russell line, Lee County ceded to Russell County the 10 sqmi in the southeastern corner surrounding Phenix City in exchange for 20 sqmi in the northwest corner of Russell County surrounding the unincorporated community of Marvyn.
 This territory is what forms the southern "panhandle" of Lee County.
 Even after the land swap with Russell County, however, the city limits of present-day Phenix City stretch into the southeastern corner of Lee.

+21st century

 On March 3, 2019, a series of tornadoes hit the county, killing 23 people and injuring others.
-The deaths and injuries occurred in the community of Beauregard, situated south-east of the Auburn-Opelika metropolitan area.
+The deaths and injuries occurred in the community of Beauregard, situated southeast of the Auburn-Opelika metropolitan area.